-Interestingly, the COVID-19 pandemic and lockdowns gave wildlife an unintended break, unintentionally benefiting house sparrow populations.
+Interestingly, the COVID-19 pandemic and associated lockdowns provided an unintended respite for wildlife, inadvertently benefiting house sparrow populations..
 Bapat and Sreeranjini (2023) noted that the sudden drop in human activity during lockdowns resulted in lower levels of pollution, providing a more favorable environment for sparrows [12].
 Citizen science observations indicated that there was a surge of house sparrow sightings after this period, indicating that diminished human interference could have reinvigorated local ecology [12].
 The difference between heritage housing and contemporary urban development reinforces the need to incorporate wildlife-friendly elements in planning and development.
 The research as a whole supports more ecologically oriented development that actively integrates nesting grounds, minimizes pesticide use, and preserves green spaces to act as habitat for sparrows and other bird species [12].

 4. UNDERSTANDING THE DECLINE